-- All intervals represent true width;
+- 1. All intervals represent true width;

 - 2. AuEq was calculated using the ratio of 1:85 (Au USD \$1,200/oz, Ag USD \$14.00/oz);

 - 3. Assay values are uncut.

-In 2017, the Company conducted an airborne magnetic survey, geological mapping, soil and rock sampling, and an Induced Polarization (IP) geophysical survey over the Copper Cliff area and adjacent 800 metre (m) long Gold-Silver (Au-Ag) Epithermal structure (Reference: NR04-18 dated April 24, 2018, entitled "PIL PROPERTY UPDATE including sub-outcrop grab sample assaying 19.96 g/t gold and 423 g/t silver").
+In 2017, the Company conducted an airborne magnetic survey, geological mapping, soil and rock sampling, and an Induced Polarization (IP) geophysical survey over the Copper Cliff area and adjacent 800 metre (m) long Gold-Silver (Au-Ag) Epithermal structure.
+(Reference: NR04-18 dated April 24, 2018).
 The 2017 exploration highlights were:

 - a quartz breccia grab sample along the trend of the Au-Ag Epithermal Zone graded 19.95g/t Au and 423g/t Ag.
-Sample is 40m south of a 2016 discovery of a 0.5m quartz breccia assaying 6.56g/t Au and 13.1g/t Ag; - an unusual breccia dike, 1.5km westerly in the Atlas Zone, containing granitic fragments not mapped in the area was selectively sampled and returned 2.76% Cu and 52g/t Ag; - IP survey identified a general increase in chargeability values with a weak but well-defined chargeability anomaly visible at the southern portion of the Au-Ag Epithermal Zone and north of the Copper Cliff; and - the geological mapping interprets the Copper Cliff Cu-Ag mineralization as contact zones of hypabyssal (shallow depth) monzonite bodies and Toodoggone volcanic rocks.
+Sample is 40m south of a 2016 discovery of a 0.5m quartz breccia assaying 6.56g/t Au and 13.1g/t Ag; - an unusual breccia dike, 1.5km westerly in the Atlas Zone, containing granitic fragments not mapped in the area was selectively sampled and returned 2.76% Cu and 52g/t Ag;

+- IP survey identified a general increase in chargeability values with a weak but well-defined chargeability anomaly visible at the southern portion of the Au-Ag Epithermal Zone and north of the Copper Cliff. - the geological mapping interprets the Copper Cliff as Cu-Ag mineralization as contact zones of hypothyssal (shallow depth) monzonite bodies and Toodoggone volcanic rocks;

 Work in 2016 tested many of the strongest gold-in-soil and rock sample anomalies from previous programs.
 In virtually every case, anomalous gold-in-soil was confirmed by evidence of quartz veining, stockwork or quartz breccias.
 Of the ten soil samples containing >0.1g/t Au, nine yielded from 1.1 to 50.3g/t Ag with one soil sample assaying 232g/t Ag.
 Twelve of the sixteen rock samples collected during the follow-up work returned anomalous Au and Ag ranging from background to 6.57g/t Au and background to 69.7g/t Ag respectively.
-Many of the anomalous soil and rock samples also contain significant amounts of lead (Pb) and zinc (Zn) occasionally grading over 0.5% combined Pb-In.
-(Reference: NR06-16 dated October 25, 2016, entitled "Finlay Minerals Ltd. discovers an alkalic porphyry copper-silver system on its PIL Property").
+Many of the anomalous soil and rock samples also contain significant amounts of lead (Pb) and zinc (Zn) occasionally grading over 0.5% combined Pb-Zn.
+(Reference: NR06-16 dated October 25, 2016).

-During this program, copper mineralized bedrock was discovered uphill (south) of the copper mineralized talus samples found in 2015.
+During this program copper mineralized bedrock was discovered uphill (south) of the copper mineralized talus samples found in 2015.
 Petrographic analysis describes this rock as potassic altered hypabyssal (shallow) monzonite porphyry with abundant chalcopyrite mineralization in contrast to volcanic tuff as seen on talus slopes below.
 Mineralized bedrock extends at least 40 metres east-west by 30 metres north-south.
 Malachite on steep rock faces to the east and copper mineralization on the talus slope below indicates that the Copper Cliff Zone is larger.
 Of eleven rock samples collected all contain disseminated chalcopyrite mineralization.
-In some areas, chalcopyrite concentrations exceed 5%.
+In some areas chalcopyrite concentrations exceed 5%.
 Copper and silver assays range from 0.05% to 1.04% Cu and 2.8 to 23.9g/t Ag respectively.

 In 2015, abundant chalcopyrite and malachite (copper minerals) were found in volcanic rocks on a large talus slope while exploring near the southern part of the epithermal gold-silver zone.
-Four composite rock samples collected from the slope returned 0.99% to 1.67% copper (Cu) and up to 33.8g/t silver (Ag) (Reference: NR03-16 dated April 29, 2016, entitled "Gold and copper discoveries on Finlay's PIL Property in the Toodoggone Region, BC").
+Four composite rock samples collected from the slope returned 0.99% to 1.67% copper (Cu) and up to 33.8g/t silver (Ag).
+(Reference: NR03-16 dated April 29, 2016).